 Academic integrity is expected and required of all students.
 Students and faculty are responsible and accountable for personally upholding that integrity.
-Cheating will not be tolerated, and students found guilty of cheating in any way will be disciplined according to the following policy.
+Academic dishonesty will not be tolerated, and students found to have engaged in academic dishonesty will be disciplined according to this policy.

-Cheating Offenses - include, but are not limited to, the following:
+Types of Academic Dishonesty.
+Academic dishonesty includes, but is not limited to, the following:

-- Copying from another student in a test or examination situation. - Using unauthorized material or aids in the preparation of an assignment or project. - Possessing unauthorized material or aids in a test or examination situation. - Allowing another person to take a test or examination in one's place. - Altering or falsifying academic records in any way. - Submitting false medical, academic or other documentation required by the college. - Improperly obtaining through theft, bribery, collusion, or otherwise any test or examination paper prior to the date and time for writing such test or examination. - Aiding or abetting anyone in a cheating offense. - Plagiarizing materials or works, in whole or in part, prepared by another person without citing appropriate reference credit. - Copying and submitting, in whole or in part, the work of another in an assignment, report, project, etc. as one's own. - Claiming to have completed assigned tasks that were, in fact, completed by another person. - Failing to accurately document information, wording or visual images obtained on the World Wide Web. - Violating federal copyright laws including unauthorized duplication of copyrighted materials.

-Students are required to take the Plagiarism Tutorial at the Moodle site.
+- Copying from another student in a test or examination situation - Using unauthorized material or aids in the preparation of an assignment or project. - Possessing unauthorized material or aids in a test or examination situation. - Allowing another person to take a test or examination in one's place; taking a test or examination in another person's place. - Altering or falsifying academic records in any way. - Submitting false medical, academic or other documentation required by the college. - Improperly obtaining through theft, bribery, collusion, or otherwise any test or examination paper prior to the date and time for writing such test or examination. - Aiding, assisting, or encouraging another to engage in an act of academic dishonesty. - Plagiarizing materials or works, in whole or in part, prepared by another person without citing appropriate reference credit.\ - Copying and submitting, in whole or in part, the work of another in an assignment, report, project, etc. as one's own \ - Claiming to have completed assigned tasks that were, in fact, completed by another person.\ - Failing to accurately document information, wording or visual images obtained on the World Wide Web.\ - Violating federal copyright laws including unauthorized duplication of copyrighted materials. - \Students are required to take the Plagiarism Tutorial at the Moodle site.